processing/processing-pi-website/content/tutorial/capacitive-touch-interface/index.md

 - Wires
 - Printed Circuit Boards
 - Copper / Aluminum foil
-- Fruit
-- Vegetables
 - Salt water
 - Tap water
 - Conductive tape
 - Conductive thread
 - Conductive fabric
 - Conductive 3D printer filament(!)
+- Organic materials such as fruit and vegetables

 {{% message type="focus" title="Experimenting with electrode materials" %}}
 To make experimenting easier, you can use wires with alligator clips.
 Connect the wires to the pins marked as "Electrodes" and use the alligator clips to connect various materials for quick testing.
 {{% /message %}}

-The creative freedom that sensors like MPR121 provide is unmatched.
-The ways by which you can communicate physical interaction with Processing using this sensor will be up to your imagination!
+Sensors like MPR121 provide a lot of creative freedom in what arrangements and materials you can use to communicate with objects in your Processing sketches.
 Let's experiment with reading the MPR121 sensor data in the next steps.

 ## 2. Visualizing the state of MPR121 sensor